NPodlozhniy/npodlozhniy.github.io/content/posts/dunnett-correction.md

 ### Power

-Now it's the time to define a full fledged step-down procedure for multivariate testing as although its shortened version works well to define FWER it doesn't when it comes to a power analysis.
+Now it's the time to define a full-fledged step-down procedure for multivariate testing.
+Despite the fact that its shortened version works well to define FWER it doesn't when it comes to a power analysis.
 I prefer Sidak-Holm procedure as it's known as the most powerful procedure that controls FWER, however as long as sample size is increased the difference from Bonferroni-Holm is hardly noticeable.

 <details>